Fnafe/wsei/README.md

-## Whis is a project of website for wsei
+## This is a project of a website for wsei